Azure-Samples/moneta-agents/README.md

 - Microsoft Authentication Library (MSAL - if using authentication - optional)
 - Azure AD application registration (if using authentication - optional)
 - An Azure Container App hosting backend API endpoint
-- CosmosDB to store user conversations and history
+- CosmosDB to store user conversations and history (Third-party Agent Memory approach, not managed by the Framework)
 - Azure Application Insights for OpenTelemetry tracing

 ## Use Cases